Disability Royal Commission support services

 If you are currently experiencing any form of violence or abuse, or are concerned for your safety, call the police on 000.

 The Australian Government is extending the National Disability Advocacy Program (NDAP) to include individual advocacy support for people who need extra support to engage with the Disability Royal Commission.

-Advocacy support is for people with disability (or family members or carers acting on their behalf) who cannot advocate for themselves because they have difficulty in communicating or understanding how to engage with the Commission.
+Advocacy support is for people with disability (or family members or carers acting on their behalf) who may have difficulty in communicating or understanding how to engage with the Commission.